artic-network/artic-ncov2019/snakemake_protocol.md

 cd run_name

 ```
+## Step 1: Basecalling

+### Basecalling with MinKNOW (live)
+When running the MinION, basecalling can be run live using MinKNOW.
+Particularly if you're planning on running RAMPART, this is the most sensible option. guppy GPU basecalling will keep up with the rate of data production and let you see read coverage of your sample increasing in real-time.
+The best ways to run guppy GPU basecalling are with a MinIT or using the ARTIC-Network [lab-on-an-SSD](https://github.com/artic-network/lab-on-an-SSD) on a gpu-laptop.

 ### Basecalling with Guppy

-If you did basecalling with MinKNOW, you can skip this step.
+If you did live basecalling with MinKNOW, you can skip this step.

-Run the Guppy basecaller on the new MinION run folder:
+Otherwise, run the Guppy basecaller on the new MinION run folder:

 For fast mode basecalling: